 The Beacon Puddle Sponge is one of the best ways to remove puddled water off your infield skin.
 That’s because it will not disturb the infield soil or topdressing material as you set the sponge over a puddle to soak up the excess water.
+And, it eliminates one of the most common mistakes groundskeepers make on infields.

 Here is a QUICK TIP about the Beacon Puddle Sponge: When your Puddle Sponge is brand-new and right out-of-the-box, there will be some soap embedded in the sponge that is left from the production of the sponge.
 It is absolutely normal for the sponge to foam heavily the first several times it is loaded with water.
 This foam will not hurt your turfgrass.
 After 3 to 5 dunks in water, the bulk of the frothing will go away and the sponge will actually absorb water even easier.
 It’s a thirsty sponge!
 Use the handy loop in the cover to hang the sponge out to dry between uses.